AW101: multi-role capability to satisfy customers' needs

 Utmost flexibility and adaptability to meet specific customer requirements: these are the characteristics that make the AW101 one of the most successful medium/heavy helicopters on the market today.
-With over 220 units ordered so far by several countries, including Italy, the United Kingdom, Portugal, Denmark, Canada, Japan and Norway, the AW101, produced by Leonardo’s Helicopter Division, is a three-engine helicopter in the class of 16 tonnes, capable of carrying out a wide range of military and commercial missions.
+With over 220 units ordered so far by several countries, including Italy, the United Kingdom, Portugal, Denmark, Canada, Japan and Norway, the AW101, produced by Leonardo’s Helicopter Division, is a three-engine helicopter in the class of 16 tonnes, capable of carrying out a wide range of military and government missions.

-Over the years, the AW101 has modified and updated its configuration according to the demands and needs of the military market, especially for versions dedicated to Personnel Recovery, Special Operations, troop and tactical transport, and MedEvac (Medical Evacuation)/CasEvac (Casualty Evacuation) missions, and the government market, especially in the configuration dedicated to the transportation of Heads of State.
+Over the years, the AW101 has modified and updated its configuration according to the demands and needs of the military market, especially for versions dedicated to Naval, Personnel Recovery, Special Operations, troop and tactical transport, and MedEvac (Medical Evacuation)/CasEvac (Casualty Evacuation) missions, and the government market, especially in the configuration dedicated to the transportation of Heads of State.

-ADVANCED SYSTEMS FOR A COMPETITIVE PERFORMANCE
+ADVANCED SYSTEMS FOR COMPETITIVE PERFORMANCE